Magnesium Good For Your Heart

 - Mitral valve prolapse

 With all of this in mind, it’s clear to see the vital role that magnesium plays into heart health.
-Whether you are concerned with heart rate, or you suffer from other cardiovascular conditions, looking into a possible magnesium deficiency is a great place to start.
+If you feel you are magnesium deficient you can work toward optimizing your magnesium levels through proper diet and dietary supplementation.

 The information posted by the Office of Dietary Supplements shows the correlation between magnesium and heart health.
 In general, magnesium supplementation has shown promise of lowering blood pressure.
 There is also a relation between normal magnesium levels and a reduced risk of sudden cardiac death.
 Magnesium intake can also reduce the chance of stroke.